reiver/golang-backend-training/README.md

 The code that deals the flags should be in `flags.go`

-The code that means with the outputting should be in `main.go`
+The code that deals with the outputting should be in `main.go`

 Once you have done that, do a `go build` and make sure everything still works.